Alexandria, Minnesota

 Alexandria is a city in and the county seat of Douglas County, Minnesota, United States.
+The population was 14,335 as of the 2020 census.
+I-94 passes through Alexandria, along with Minnesota State Highways 27 and 29.
+It is 10 mi south of Lake Carlos State Park.

+History

 First settled in 1858, it was named after brothers Alexander and William Kinkead from Maryland.
 The form of the name alludes to Alexandria, Egypt, a center of learning and civilization.

 The village of Alexandria was incorporated February 20, 1877.
 Its city charter was adopted in 1908, and it was incorporated as a city in 1909.
 W. E. Hicks was pivotal to the town's early development.
 He purchased the townsite in 1868 and established a mill, hotel, newspaper, and store.
 He donated property for a courthouse, jail, and two churches: Methodist and Congregational.

-The population was 14,335 as of the 2020 census.
-Alexandria is near I-94, along Minnesota State Highways 27 and 29.
-It is ten miles south of Lake Carlos State Park.
-In 2013, Alexandria was named a "Top 10 Best Small Town" by the Livability website.
-The city is often abbreviated as "Alex" (sometimes pronounced "Alec").